ericghara/ShockForce/README.md

 # ShockForce
 ### OVERVIEW
-This program models the static forces of a motorcycle front suspension.
-This is intended as a tool to both educate and inform riders about how common, easily changed paramaters, affect a motorcycle suspension.
-This is achieved through rendering a series of graphs where a single paramater is changed in linear space and assembling them into an animation.
+This is a tool to both educate and inform riders about how common, easily changed parameters, affect a motorcycle suspension.
+This program renders a series of graphs where a single suspension parameter is changed in linear space and assembles them into an animation.
 The user interface was created using Qt (pyQt5) and the data visualization with Matplotlib.
-The data itself is calculated by a "homespun" class using methodology described below.
+The data itself is calculated by a "homespun" class using a methodology described below.

 <div align="center"><img src=https://user-images.githubusercontent.com/87097441/126754682-3edc998d-a5c7-4963-a1f2-11302277080a.jpg width="700" height="auto"/></div>